Top 50 Best Baseball Movies of All Time [2025]

 Average

-Loosely based on the minor-league baseball experiences of writer/director Ron Shelton, this romantic comedy sports film stars Kevin Costner, Susan Sarandon, Tim Robbins, Trey Wilson, and Robert Wuhl in key roles.
+Inspired by writer/director Ron Shelton's own experiences in minor-league baseball, "Bull Durham" is a romantic comedy sports film featuring Kevin Costner, Susan Sarandon, Tim Robbins, Trey Wilson, and Robert Wuhl in prominent roles.

-While the film pundits named it the second most acclaimed film of 1988, Sports Illustrated even went on to call this Ron Shelton directorial venture the "Greatest Sports Movie" of all time.
+Widely praised by critics—named the second most acclaimed film of 1988—this Ron Shelton gem was deemed by Sports Illustrated as the "Greatest Sports Movie" of all time.

 10